A well-groomed, blue-blooded so-and-so wearing a bespoke suit and a crisp collar, sporting a Rolex and carrying a briefcase worth more than your car…

 See, Glick didn’t seek out a successful career in trading — he actually went to school to be an actor and comedian.

-In fact, regular viewers of This Is VWAP — on from 9:30 to 10:30 a.m.
-Eastern every trading day, right here! — are no stranger to Kenny’s many impersonations, including Donald Trump and Christopher Walken, so it should come as no surprise he once worked behind the scenes at “Saturday Night Live.”
+In fact, members of the Warlock’s World — where Kenny LIVE trades from 9:30 to 11 a.m.
+Eastern every trading day — are no stranger to Kenny’s many impersonations, including Donald Trump and Christopher Walken, so it should come as no surprise he once worked behind the scenes at “Saturday Night Live.”

 In addition, Glick often “interacts” with a whole host of characters in his head, including: The Man in the Van, who enjoys heckling Kenny in the most Brooklyn way possible; The Zen Master, who leads daily breathing exercises (“inhale the VWAP, exhale the negativity!”); and Blanche, a reference to the Bette Davis/Joan Crawford classic “Whatever Happened to Baby Jane?”

-Put it this way — if a blind person listened to This Is VWAP, they might very well think they accidentally tuned into an improv class or The Howard Stern Show.
+Put it this way — if a blind person listened to the Warlock’s World, they might very well think they accidentally tuned into an improv class or The Howard Stern Show.

 As far as finding his way to trading, legend has it that after doing a stand-up show in the ‘90s, Kenny was approached by a powerful broker who happened to be in the audience.

 Always up for an adventure, Glick took him up on his offer to corral that charisma and comedic chops to help pitch stocks…

 While learning the trading ropes, Kenny was overcome with a nostalgic feeling he didn’t even realize he missed — the high he felt trading baseball cards as a kid.

 In retrospect, he now sees he was “innately a trader at 13.”

 As he would with stocks later down the road, the young Glick would acquire the cards of players he thought would do well… then turn around and sell them for more than he paid.